Shrek: Ogres & Dronkeys

 Shrek: Ogres & Dronkeys is a virtual life Nintendo DS video game developed by WayForward Technologies and published by Activision on November 5, 2007.

 Gameplay

 Players train, play and explore with characters and environments from the Shrek series.

 Critical reception

 The game has a Metacritic rating of 54% based on 4 critic reviews.

 Game Chronicles said "Shrek: Ogres and Dronkeys is not necessarily a terrible game, it is more that it just does nothing to stand out from the crowd of pet simulators that are already saturating the market."
-Gamezone said "Once all the items are round, there isn’t any point to replay the levels.
+Gamezone said "Once all the items are round, there isn't any point to replay the levels.
 Parents may want to pass on this one."
-PocketGamerUK said "While it doesn't quite measure up to the best of the virtual pet breed, Shrek: Ogres and Dronkeys is an almost satisfying game that younger Shrek fans will enjoy."
+Pocket Gamer UK said "While it doesn't quite measure up to the best of the virtual pet breed, Shrek: Ogres and Dronkeys is an almost satisfying game that younger Shrek fans will enjoy."
 IGN gave it a rating of 7.0 out of 10.